-C. It is the intent of the County to pay the on-the-job injured employee who meets the conditions set forth above, the difference between his/ her full bi-weekly base salary and that provided by the County's Claims Administrator.
-Therefore, the employee shall return to the County Treasurer all temporary total disability payments made by the County's Claims Administrator covering the period enumerated in Section A. of this Article.
-No supplemental benefit provided for in Section A. shall be given until after the employee has deposited his/her lost time benefit check with the Treasurer.
+B. It is the intent of the County to pay the on-the-job injured employee the difference between his/her full bi-weekly base salary and that provided by the County's Claims Administrator.
+Therefore, the employee shall return to the County Treasurer all temporary total disability payments made by the County's Claims Administrator covering the period enumerated in Section (a) of this Article.
+No supplemental benefit provided for in Section (a) shall be given until after the employee has deposited his/her lost time benefit check with the Treasurer.

-D. In the event an employee is absent due to a service-connected disability which has been approved by the County's Claims Administrator, and which disability is the result of the employee carrying out incidental duties to his/her "peace officer" duties, the employee may elect to utilize accrued sick leave during which period the employee shall receive compensation from the County as provided in Nevada Revised Statues.
-When accrued sick leave has expired, if the employee is still, because of disability, unable to work, he/she will be permitted to use his/her accrued vacation leave as sick leave.
+Upon the expiration of twelve (12) work weeks (i.e., 480 hours), if the employee is still unable to work, he or she may elect to utilize accrued sick leave during which period the employee shall receive compensation from the County as provided in Nevada Revised Statutes.

+C. When accrued sick leave has expired, if the employee is still, because of disability, unable to work, he/she will be permitted to use his/her accrued vacation leave, accrued compensatory time and personal leave as sick leave.
 Subsequent to the expiration of both the employee's sick and vacation leave, provided the employee has so elected to use his/her sick and vacation leave, the employee shall receive compensation checks directly from the County's Claims Administrator and he/she shall be considered on a leave of absence without pay from the County.